marcglasberg/asyncredux.com/flutter/intro.md

 It's a mature solution, and its features have been battle-tested in hundreds of real-world applications.

-Since July 2024, it's also available for [React](https://www.npmjs.com/package/async-redux-react).
+Since May 2025, it's also available for React under the name [Kiss State](https://www.npmjs.com/package/kiss-for-react).

 ### How does it compare?